x-square/analytics/23-11-psychology-ux.md

 - **Law of navigation** is like having clear signs and roads in a city.
 In a website or app, it means making sure there are easy-to-find menus and buttons so users can quickly go where they want to.
 - **Miller's law** means that most people can remember about 7±2 things in their working memory.
 This helps us understand how much information people can hold in their minds at once.

-## Analysis paralysis: Overthinking prevents decision-making
+## Analysis Paralysis: Overthinking Prevents Decision-Making

 - **Jakob's law** or the **law of least astonishment** in web design means that people prefer websites that look and work like ones they've used before.
 It's about making websites familiar and easy to use by following common design patterns.
 - **Occam's razor** is a problem-solving principle that means when you have several possible explanations for something, the simplest one is usually the right one.
 It's about choosing the easiest and most straightforward answer that makes sense.
 - **Pareto principle**, also known as the **80/20 rule** or the **law of the vital few**, is a concept that suggests that roughly 80% of results or effects come from 20% of causes or efforts.
 In simpler terms, it means that a small portion of your actions or inputs often leads to the majority of your outcomes or results.
 This principle is used in various contexts, such as business and time management, to focus efforts on the most productive or impactful activities.
 - **Law of conservation of detail** means that in storytelling or design, you should include only the essential information or elements.
 Don't add unnecessary stuff that can confuse or distract from the main point.
 It's like making a recipe with just the right ingredients, not too many.

-## Cognitive bias: Systematic error in thinking
+## Cognitive Bias: Systematic Error in Thinking

 - **Peak-end rule** says we remember experiences mainly by how they felt at their most intense moment and how they ended, rather than the whole experience.
 It shows that these moments have a big impact on our memories.
 - **Campbell's law** means that when a measurement is very important in making decisions, people are more likely to try and change or manipulate that measurement to their benefit, even if it's not entirely accurate.
 It warns us to be careful when using critical metrics in decision-making.